SharedCode/sop/README.md

   * Golang that supports generics, currently set to 1.21.5 and higher

 ## Sample Code
-Below is a sample code, edited for brevity and to show the important parts. **NOTE**: below code shows using Cassandra(in_red_ck package) for storing blobs, but you can replace and use the in_red_cfs package instead, for storing blobs to a storage drive or your backend SAN storage sub-system so Cassandra is not taxed by the blobs management.
+Below is a sample code, edited for brevity and to show the important parts.

 ```
 import (
-	"github.com/SharedCode/sop/in_red_ck"
+	"github.com/SharedCode/sop/in_red_cfs"
 	"github.com/SharedCode/sop/in_red_ck/cassandra"
-	"github.com/SharedCode/sop/in_red_ck/redis"
+	"github.com/SharedCode/sop/redis"
 )

 var cassConfig = cassandra.Config{